ChewyTurtle/Elevator-Simulator/README.md

 Missing Features:
   - create a GUI to simulate the external buttons and interior panel
+  - add a logging system instead of using stdout
+  - Implement unit tests (pyunit) and add more error handling
   - There is still room for refactoring and simplifying some functions.
 Especially the main ones
   - set up a time range where the Elevator could be active
   - Set up an asynchronous way for floor requests from outside buttons to be added to queue